atremblay/obsidian-math/Calculus/Integration/Substitution rule.md

 \int \frac{d F(u)}{du}du = \int \frac{d F(u)}{du} \frac{du}{dx} dx
 $$

-The point of this is that if we can find a u-substituation to get in the form of the right-hand side, then we can do the integral on the left-hand side and get the result.
+The point of this is that if we can find a u-substitution to get in the form of the right-hand side, then we can do the integral on the left-hand side and get the result.

 > [!Tip]